MICA-MNI/BrainSpace/docs/pages/matlab_doc/convert_surface.rst

 Description
 ------------
 This function is BrainSpace's surface loader.
 When provided with the path to a file it'll load gifti files (provided the gifti library is installed), freesurfer files, and .obj files.
 It can also be provided with a structure variable containnig a surface in either MATLAB format or SurfStat format.

-A MATLAB structure consists of two fields: vertices, which is a n-by-3 list of vertex coordinates, and faces, which is a m-by-3 matrix of triangles.
-A SurfStat format consists of two fields: coord, which is a 3-by-n list of vertex coordinates, and tri, which is identical to faces.
+A MATLAB surface is a structure consisting of two fields: 'vertices', which is a n-by-3 list of vertex coordinates, and 'faces', which is a m-by-3 matrix of triangles.
+A SurfStat format consists of two fields: 'coord', which is a 3-by-n list of vertex coordinates, and 'tri', which is identical to faces in the MATLAB format.